A CLIP-Powered Framework for Robust and Generalizable Data Selection: Experiment

 \textbf{Baselines.} We compare our proposed method with ten most representative SOTA baselines, i.e., (1) Random, (2) MoSo~\cite{moso}, (3) Glister~\cite{glister}, (4) Herding~\cite{herding}, (5) Forgetting~\cite{forgetting}, (6) GraNd and (7) EL2N~\cite{data_diet}, (8) Self-sup.-selection (SSP)~\cite{beyond}, (9) CG-Score~\cite{cgscore}, and (10) Moderate-DS~\cite{moderate}.

 \textbf{Parameter settings.} The parameters in our proposed method can be easily set.
-The coefficient $\alpha$ is proportional to the expected selection rate $s_r$, balancing the importance of dataset diversity.
-For instance, $\alpha$ can be set equivalent to $s_r$.
-The coefficient $\beta$ is set to 2 on all other datasets to adjust the numerical differences among loss items.
+The coefficient $\alpha$ is proportional to the expected selection rate $s_r$, balancing the importance of dataset diversity, i.e., $\alpha$ can be set equivalent to $s_r$.
+The coefficient $\beta$ is set to 2 across datasets to adjust the numerical differences among loss items.
+For more details, please refer to Appendix~\ref{appendix-sec:implementation}.